 The couple were tried at the Surrey Sessions on the 22nd of June 1871.
 The jury failed to reach a decision on Emma’s guilt, and she was discharged.
 Perhaps they thought that she had been coerced by James, or that calling for help indicated that she had not intended to die.
 James himself, who had wrongly predicted that he would die within the week, was found guilty.
 He was sentenced to a month’s hard labour in Wandsworth Prison.

 But attempted suicide and enforced separation did not extinguish the flames of their ardour.
 For on the 4th of October 1871 at St James Clerkenwell the couple were finally united in marriage, with Emma’s older sister Mary and her husband James Dell, a billiard marker, as witnesses.

 After their fifteen minutes of fame James and Emma fade into relative obscurity.
-I imagine that family relations had been healed, as by 1881 James is working as a messenger for a barrister, and living in the Inner Temple, which suggests that his father-in-law had given him a helping hand.
-After 1901 they are living in East Street in Bloomsbury—just north of Theobald’s Road and west of Lamb’s Conduit Street—where James is employed as an outdoor porter.
+I imagine that family relations had been healed, as by 1881 James was working as a messenger for a barrister, and living in the Inner Temple, which suggests that his father-in-law had given him a helping hand.
+After 1901 they were living in East Street in Bloomsbury—just north of Theobald’s Road and west of Lamb’s Conduit Street—where James was employed as an outdoor porter.
 They appear to have been childless.
 But they stayed together until 1916, when James, who by then was in his seventies, finally died.

 © london-overlooked 2019

 OTHER STORIES ON OUR WEBSITE YOU MIGHT ENJOY